 Advisory services are offered through Verus Capital Partners, LLC.

-As an independent financial planning and wealth management firm, we are able to offer independent advice, rather than pushing specific in-house investment products.
+As an independent financial planning and wealth management practice, we are able to offer independent advice, rather than pushing specific in-house investment products.
 This independence allows us to choose from a full spectrum of investment options as we strive to protect and grow our clients’ assets.

 As small business owners ourselves, we understand the challenges many of our clients face.
 We also understand the importance of providing personal service and building lasting relationships.
 We believe our firm’s reputation is built on the strength of these relationships, and there is no greater reward than when a client recommends us to a friend or colleague.